 In 2000, my life changed forever: my husband left me.
 Although I was always a believer, this unexpected divorce, led me on a spiritual journey unlike any before.
 During the chaotic split and divorce, I started researching and studying the lives of Biblical women.
 I was amazed to discover how similar our lives today are to the struggles and victories of these women who lived thousands of years ago.
 God used these women as examples and mentors, providing emotional healing and spiritual growth during this tough time.

 Years later I remarried.
 After taking an early retirement to care for my elderly parents who have passed, I now work in my husband’s veterinary office in our home.
 The aforementioned veterinarian’s name is Todd and is a blessing from God.
 This man of faith helped care for my aging parents without complaint, encouraged this crazy Christian women’s blog idea, and is the best Pap Pap ever.

 Married fourteen years, we have three grown children from previous marriages: Patrick, Jenny, and Danny.
-We also have two of the cutest grandchildren God ever created.
+We also have three of the cutest grandchildren God ever created.
 Disagree if you like; we can debate at another time.
-Isaac (2007) and Grace (2015) are the delights of our lives.
+Isaac (2007), Grace (2015) and Jude (2018) are the delights of our lives.
 Achilles, an American bulldog, is also part of the clan.

 Over the years my desire to share what I learned and help others heal and grow as I did came to fruition.
 So here I am today, blogging about my faith and writing a book about women of the Bible.
 Through your comments or guest blogs, please share your experiences with me and the others who visit this site.